Common questions and answers in relation to vehicle specifications.

 Can I fit tyres or tread patterns on my car that are different from what is already on the vehicle?

 Passenger cars and derivatives manufactured before 1973 may be fitted with tyres which are of a different carcass construction provided the tyre carcass type across any axle is the same.
 If there is a mix of conventional and radial ply tyres the radials should be fitted on the rear axle.
 A passenger car or derivatives manufactured after 1972 must be fitted with tyres of the same carcass as specified by the vehicle manufacturer on the tyre placard.
 The tread pattern does not have to be the same on each tyre.
-More information see Wheels and tyres
+For more information see Cars - Wheels and tyres

 Do I need a spare wheel or a jack for the roadworthy inspection?